 There is a warm and friendly atmosphere across both schools which supports and encourages pupils to ask for help.
 Children are given clear expectations around behaviour and encouraged to take responsibility for themselves.
+Occasionally a pupil may be supported with an individual behaviour plan tailored to their needs.
 We always work with parents to resolve behavioural issues as soon as they occur.
 We are keen to promote good attendance at school.

-The welfare of pupils is promoted in classes through the Jigsaw curriculum, where children are encouraged to share their successes and concerns.
-We offer emotional support for identified individuals through co-regulation plans to ensure their wellbeing in school.
+The welfare of pupils is promoted in classes through the PSHE curriculum, where children are encouraged to share their successes and concerns.
+We offer emotional support for identified individuals through the Heads-Up programme and Play Therapy in some circumstances.
 There is further pastoral support available for pupils on a referral or drop-in basis from a THRIVE trained adult who can listen to their concerns and help them problem-solve for themselves.

-At the junior school children can access the lunchtime club if they do not wish to be in the playground.
+At the Junior School children can access the lunchtime club if they do not wish to be in the playground.
 This can include art or games which encourage friendship, good social skills, and confidence building.
-At the infant school a cozy corner is provided in the playground for children who need a quieter play experience.
+At the Infant School a cozy corner is provided in the playground for children who need a quieter play experience.